 Recent Updates & Upcoming Talks:

-- June 10-14: I'll be doing an ICPSR workshop on SNA in Boulder again.
-Dates are tentative.
+- June 10-14: I gave an ICPSR workshop on SNA in Boulder again.

-- January 24: I'm giving a talk on some collaborative work w/ Stef Mollborn, David Schaefer, Liz Lawrence, and Josh Goode in the IBS Seminar Series.
+- January 24: I gave a talk on some collaborative work w/ Stef Mollborn, David Schaefer, Liz Lawrence, and Josh Goode in the IBS Seminar Series.

 - Dec 10: David Schaefer and I have a visualization in Socius.
 It demonstrates how the micro timesteps in SAB models work.
-I've posted all of the code & the video main figure at OSF here.
-See just the video here.
+The main figure is not embedded in the Socius version as intended, but is on my GitHub version.

 - Oct 27: I participated in an Author Meets Critics panel on Nicolette Manglos-Weber's book Joining the Choir at SSSR.